flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Immutability provides a remarkable foundation.

-integrant receives the external message: start it also manages composition, or how pieces interact with each other it makes it easy to break down a component into subcomponents, allowing different strategies and avoiding lock-in
+integrant receives the external message `start`. it also manages composition, or how pieces interact with each other it makes it easy to break down a component into subcomponents, allowing different strategies and avoiding lock-in